Canada imposes a 100% tariff on imports of Chinese-made electric vehicles, matching the US

 TORONTO (AP) — Canada’s government on Monday announced it is imposing a 100% tariff on imports of Chinese-made electric vehicles that matches U.S. tariffs and follows similar plans announced by the European Commission.

-The announcement followed encouragement by U.S. national security advisor Jake Sullivan during a meeting with Canadian Prime Minister Justin Trudeau and cabinet ministers on Sunday.
-Sullivan is set to make his first visit to Beijing on Tuesday.
+The announcement came after encouragement by U.S. national security advisor Jake Sullivan during a meeting with Canadian Prime Minister Justin Trudeau and cabinet ministers on Sunday.
+Sullivan is making his first visit to Beijing on Tuesday.

 Trudeau said Canada also will impose a 25% tariff on Chinese steel and aluminum.